CTFcrozone/Cerberus/README.md

 ## License

-With the exception of eBPF code, rust-aya-ebpf-xp is distributed under the terms of either the [MIT license] or the [Apache License] (version 2.0), at your option.
+With the exception of eBPF code, Cerberus is distributed under the terms of either the [MIT license] or the [Apache License] (version 2.0), at your option.